Accidents at work statistics

 Statistics on accidents at work may reflect under-coverage or under-reporting.
-Under-coverage exists when the appropriate population is not covered by the source of the data on accidents, for example when a certain economic sector or employment type is excluded.
+Under-coverage exists when the appropriate population is not covered by the data source for accidents, for example when a certain economic sector or employment type is excluded.
 Under-reporting relates to the situation where an accident occurs but is not reported although the related economic sector is included.
-The extent of under-coverage of ESAW data can be analysed partially by comparing the reference population (of workers) in ESAW with data derived from the labour force survey.
+The extent of under-coverage of ESAW data can be analysed partially by comparing the reference population (of workers) in ESAW with data derived from the LFS.
 Under-reporting is more difficult to analyse and establish but some comparisons are available.
 One method is to compare results from the reporting systems used for the legal obligation to report an accident with systems based on insurance reports; this may indicate under-reporting in the system for the legal obligation of accidents or over-reporting in insurance systems.
 Another method is to compare (geographically or over time) the ratio of fatal to non-fatal accidents, as the reporting of fatal accidents is thought to be more likely to be accurate due to their severe nature.
-Comparisons can also be made with data from household surveys, for example from the labour force survey (which included an ad hoc module in 2013 on accidents at work and work-related health problems).
-A study undertaken by Eurostat in 2014 using all of these approaches indicated that the level of under-reporting of non-fatal accidents is substantial in EU Member States that joined the EU after 2003 with the exception of Malta and Slovenia.
-In addition, Greece and Norway have very low standardised and non-standardised incidence rates which are thought to result from high levels of under-reporting.
-When compared with other Member States which joined the EU before 2003, Ireland, Sweden and the United Kingdom also record substantially lower standardised and non-standardised incidence rates (about 50 % of the EU-15 average).
-On the other hand, Portugal, France and Spain reported standardised and non-standardised incidence rates that were more than 150 % of the EU-15 average.
+Comparisons can also be made with data from household surveys, for example from the LFS (which included an ad hoc module in 2013 on accidents at work and work-related health problems).